1

 Northpoint Recovery Holdings, LLC began 2009 as Ashwood Outpatient and officially launched the Northpoint platform in 2015.
 Now celebrating 10 years of growth in 2025, Northpoint is a leading behavioral healthcare provider offering evidence-based treatment for adults with substance use and co-occurring disorders through the Northpoint Recovery brand, and mental health treatment for adolescents through Imagine by Northpoint.
 Operating under an in-network, commercial insurance model, Northpoint has grown exclusively through de novo expansion-from two facilities to seventeen across the Western U.S.-with more planned in both existing and new markets.
 We're guided by core values of humility, heart, inspiration, and conviction.
 Our mission is simple: saving lives and restoring relationships by helping people get their lives back, and treating every individual with empathy and respect.

-POSITION SUMMARY: As a key member of the Northpoint team, the Therapist/Counselor will oversee the therapeutic services provided to a caseload of patients.
-This individual will act as the treatment plan coordinator for the multi-disciplinary team in the development and implementation of the master treatment plan and the discharge plan for each patient.
-The Therapist/Counselor will provide individual, group and family therapy for assigned patients, as required by contractual and licensure obligations.
-This person will actively communicate with support staff, treatment teams, and outside agencies on treatment and safety issues pertaining to patients and their family members.
-The Therapist/Counselor will complete all documentation associated with these duties in a professional and timely manner.
+POSITION SUMMARY: As a key member of the Northpoint team, the Registered Nurse (RN) will provide and oversee the medical services provided to a caseload of patients.
+This licensed nursing professional will act as the medical treatment plan coordinator for the multi-disciplinary team in the development and implementation of the master treatment plan and the discharge plan for each patient.
+This person will actively communicate with support staff, treatment teams, providers, and outside agencies on treatment and safety issues pertaining to patients and their family members.
+The Registered Nurse (RN) will work under the supervision of a Registered Nurse or provider, and will perform duties according to established patient care protocols, standards, and procedures.
+This position is expected to complete all documentation associated with these duties in a professional and timely manner.

 ESSENTIAL RESPONSIBILITIES AND DUTIES:

-• Provide orientation and education to patients, families and others to aid in the therapeutic process
+• Provide admission, orientation, education and discharge plans to patients, families and others to aid in the treatment process

-• Monitor patients on an ongoing basis to continually assess needs and facilitate treatment and interventions
+• Monitor patients on an ongoing basis to continually assess needs and facilitate medical treatment and interventions

-• Document clinical assessment, diagnosis, treatment plan, diagnostic summaries, and progress charting in a timely manner to assure comprehensive and quality patient care
+• Document medical assessment, diagnosis, progress notes, roundings, and other treatment planning items in a timely manner to assure comprehensive and quality patient care

 • Actively participate as a member of the multidisciplinary treatment team and maintain effective working relationships with employees and peers